 Quick answer: the way to start using AI in your business is not to build a strategy — it is to pick one repetitive, time-consuming task you already do and hand that single task to AI.
 Master one use case, measure whether it actually saved time, then expand.
 Trying to "adopt AI" everywhere at once is how small businesses stall; starting with one painful task is how they get value in a week.

 AI is easy to overthink.
 The headlines make it sound like you need a data team and a six-figure budget.
 You do not.
 The businesses getting real value from AI usually started small, with one annoying task, and grew from there.
-Here is how to do the same.
+This guide walks through how to do the same — what to pick first, how to use it well, and how to avoid the traps that make people give up.

 Start With a Task, Not a Strategy